skorotkiewicz/music-lib/README.md

 2. **Play Music:**
    - Click on any track in the list to start playing
    - Use the player controls to play/pause, adjust volume, or skip tracks
+   - Use previous/next buttons to navigate between tracks
+   - Tracks automatically advance to the next song when finished
    - Click anywhere on the progress bar to seek to that position
    - Hover over the progress bar to see the exact time at that position
    - The currently playing track will be highlighted